mitsuba-renderer/drjit/docs/loops.rst

 Numerical software frequently involves iterative root-finding or optimization steps that present challenges during vectorization, especially when working with backends processing millions of entries at once.
-This section presents Enoki's facilities for recording loop constructs to considerably improve performance in many such situations.
+This section presents Dr.Jit's facilities for recording loop constructs to considerably improve performance in many such situations.
 You can skip this section if you are not using JIT-compiled types (i.e., :cpp:struct:`CUDAArray` or :cpp:struct:`LLVMArray`)